cloudevents/spec/expression-language.md

 #### 3.7.
 Type casting

-CESQL supports both implicit and explicit type casting.
+CESQL supports both implicit and explicit type casting among the _primitive_ types.
 Users can perform explicit type casting through the functions defined in the [Casting and type checking](#351-casting-and-type-checking) sub-paragraph.

 When input parameters types of operator/function doesn't match the signatures, the CESQL engine MUST try to perform an implicit cast.